Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

         #To open a script press on File -> New File and select the script type (R or Python) you want to work with

-        #You should already be logged in to the server
+        #You should already be logged in to the server.
+Please let us know if that is not the case.

         #The environment and console changes depending on the script type you are running